indaos/ReactiveSmppStreams/README.md

 </p>
 <p>

-Thus, communication between many SMSC (Short Message Service Center) and many application servers can be served by only two threads.
+Thus, communication between many SMSC (Short Message Service Center) and many application servers (or micro services) can be served by only two threads.
 </p>

 ### connecting to SMSC